Skip to content

 Prebid

-Purpose: Production Prebid Server bridge that owns /first-party/ad & /third-party/ad, injects synthetic IDs, rewrites creatives/notification URLs, and removes publisher-supplied Prebid scripts because the shim already ships in the unified TSJS build.
+Purpose: Production Prebid Server bridge that owns /first-party/ad & /third-party/ad, injects synthetic IDs, rewrites creatives/notification URLs, and removes publisher-supplied Prebid scripts.
+The NPM-bundled Prebid.js is served as a separate deferred bundle (tsjs-prebid.min.js) to avoid blocking page rendering (168 KB).

 Key files: